-- O1 To identify trees which are prescribed for the purpose of Part 2.3 of the Biodiversity and Conservation SEPP. - O2 To define the different circumstances under which a development consent or permit application is required for works to a prescribed tree. - O3 To promote, maintain and conserve the leafy character of the Woollahra Municipality. - O4 To conserve significant trees of historic, cultural, commemorative, scientific, visual or aesthetic importance. - O5 To sustain and enhance Woollahra's tree canopy cover whilst providing opportunities for development on private land.
+- O1 To identify trees which are prescribed for the purpose of clause 5.9(2) of Woollahra LEP. - O2 To define the different circumstances under which a development consent or permit application is required for works to a prescribed tree. - O3 To promote, maintain and conserve the leafy character of the Woollahra Municipality. - O4 To conserve significant trees of historic, cultural, commemorative, scientific, visual or aesthetic importance. - O5 To find a balance between maintaining Woollahra's canopy cover and providing for development on private land.